not-yet-awesome-rust/not-yet-awesome-rust/README.md

 ### I want to contribute!
 ### I don't see something I care about/think is {useful,important}!

-If you're viewing this on the Github website, [open this `README.md` file in the repo in your browser](https://github.com/ErichDonGubler/not-yet-awesome-rust/blob/master/README.md), click the little pencil icon at the top right, and use the Markdown editor to send us a PR ASAP:
+If you're viewing this on the Github website, you can [edit this `README.md` file in your browser](https://github.com/ErichDonGubler/not-yet-awesome-rust/edit/master/README.md).
+Click the little pencil icon at the top right, and use the Markdown editor to send us a PR ASAP:

 ![Editing this from Github](github-edit-pencil-example.png)